akshitgupta29/Coursera-IT-Automation/Readme.md

+## Using Python to interact with the Operating System

-## The repository is for the Coursera course - Using Pyhthon to interact with the Operating System taught by Google.
+The repository is for the Coursera course - Using Python to interact with the Operating System taught by Google.

 The course mainly covers the following topics:
     Week 1: Getting to know the Python Scripts